papertrail/remote_syslog2/examples/docker/README.md

 ### Debugging

-Removing the comment lines at the bottom of the dockerfile, rebuild the image, and run the container.
+Remove the comment lines at the bottom of the dockerfile, rebuild the image, and run the container.
 You can use the following command `docker exec -it -u 0 sh` to "enter" the container as root, manually run remote_syslog2 via the cli and debug from there.

 ### Afterword

 Keep the image minimal so it can be re-deployed in your enviroments.

-Use enviroment variables to manipulate remote_syslog2's configuration - docs.docker.com (search ENV) OR volume mount a configuration file `/etc/log_files.yml`
+Use environment variables to manipulate remote_syslog2's configuration - docs.docker.com (search ENV) OR volume mount a configuration file `/etc/log_files.yml`

 Use the docker cli for debugging/testing/development/prototyping, any other use-case should invole orchestration;